 So far, this research has resulted in two scientific publications in Neuroepidemiology.
 Both are led by Dr. Astrid Suchy-Dicey, an Assistant Research Professor at Washington State University.
 More publications will follow in the near future.
 Once all analyses are complete, the next step will be to design interventions that can reduce or eliminate disparities in stroke for Native people.

 Read More »

 We conduct community-centered research, training, education, and outreach to improve the health and quality of life of American Indian and Alaska Native populations.

-Partnerships for Native Health (P4NH) is a program located at the Center for Clinical and Epidemiological Research (CCER) at the University of Washington.
+Partnerships for Native Health (P4NH) is a program housed within the Initiative for Research and Education to Advance Community Health (IREACH) at Washington State University.
 Formalized in 2009, it emerged from two decades of work with Native communities.
 Over time, the program has developed a comprehensive, interdisciplinary approach to achieve our mission of improving the health and well-being of American Indian and Alaska Native people of all ages.
 We have done so by incorporating these core principles: engagement and participation with our community partners; education, training, and capacity-building for Native people and communities; infrastructure development; technical assistance; research on healthcare and other community needs; and widespread sharing of our results in ways that recognize and respect the unique cultural contexts of American Indian and Alaska Native people.